User Interviews: Uncovering Hidden Stories & Breathing Life into Exceptional Design

 When to Choose Interviews

-Interviews are ideal when you need rich, nuanced insights and when understanding the “why” behind user behaviors is more valuable than simply knowing “what” users do.
-They’re particularly effective for exploratory research—when you’re designing a new feature or product and need to understand how it might fit into users’ daily lives.
+When you require comprehensive, complex insights and when knowing the “why” behind user behaviors is more important than merely knowing “what,” interviews are perfect.
+For exploratory research—that is, when you are planning a new feature or product and must know how it might fit into consumers’ daily lives—they are especially helpful.

 Prev Next